IT/OT Lifecycle Management

 Modern IT/OT infrastructures are distributed across data centers, cloud platforms and edge locations.
 As complexity increases, maintaining consistency, security and control becomes significantly more challenging.

-Without a structured Lifecycle, systems evolve independently over time.
 This leads to configuration drift, unpredictable behavior during updates and increasing operational risk.

 Organizations operating industrial and critical infrastructure environments must meet strict operational requirements:

-🔹 operational over long periods
+🔹 reliable over long operational periods

 Traditional IT operations were not designed for this level of stability and control.
-The lifecycle approach addresses this gap by introducing a predictable operating model, where infrastructure is managed as a controlled system rather than a collection of manually maintained machines.
+The Lifecycle approach addresses this gap by introducing a predictable operating model, where infrastructure is managed as a controlled system rather than a collection of manually maintained machines.

 By automating these processes, infrastructure can be maintained in a consistent, transparent and reproducible state across all environments - particularly in distributed edge scenarios, where manual operations are no longer feasible.